agoragames/website-middleman/README.md

 Middleman will watch for changes made to any of these files and show the updates after a reload in your browser.

-You may see this warning in your shell while Middleman is running its server on localhost: _Option :locals is not supported by Slim::Engine_; this can safely be ignored.
-See [middleman#612](https://github.com/middleman/middleman/issues/612).

 ## Deploying the site

 Run `rake publish`